gi1mic/rc28_emulator/readme.md

 # **Icom RC-28 Emulator**
-This is a work in progress
+This is a work in progress:
+- The RS-BA1 responds to the emulated encoder and switches and LED's light as they should.
+- What is not 100% is fast rotation of the encoder.
+This is simply because I have not figured out a good way to calculate the required accelerated value.

 Copyright GI1MIC (2021)